HVAC Guides

-By mid-afternoon in a South Texas summer, your AC is not guessing – it is working hard against heat, humidity, sun load, and every time an exterior door opens.
-That is why the best thermostat settings summer question matters more than most people think.
-A few degrees in the wrong direction can mean higher bills, uneven cooling, extra wear on your system, and a house or business that still does not feel comfortable.
+From what I have seen, By mid-afternoon in a South Texas summer, your AC isn’t guessing – it’s working hard against heat, humidity, sun load, and every time an exterior door opens.
+That’s why the best thermostat settings summer question matters more than most people think.
+A few degrees in the wrong direction can mean higher bills, uneven cooling, extra wear on your system, and a house or business that still doesn’t feel comfortable.

 What are the best thermostat settings summer for most people?

 At night, many people sleep better a little cooler, often around 74 to 76 degrees.
-When you are away for several hours, raising the setting to 82 to 85 can help reduce energy use without forcing the system to recover from an extreme setback later.
+When you’re away for several hours, raising the setting to 82 to 85 can help reduce energy use without forcing the system to recover from an extreme setback later.

 Thermostat advice gets oversimplified.
 The truth is that comfort depends on more than air temperature.
 Humidity, insulation, duct condition, ceiling height, window exposure, air movement, and even how many people are in the space all affect how cool a building feels.